cardano-foundation/CIPs/CIP4/CIP4.md

 This alphabet satisfies the following requirements:

 1) Has exactly 16 letters (one-to-one mapping with 2 bytes in HEX)
-1) No contained characters that look too much like each other
+1) Does not contain characters that look too much like each other
 1) Minimizes occurrences of undesirable words in [this list](https://www.noswearing.com/fourletterwords.php).

 #### Number part

 The last two bytes are compressed to a 4-digit number.
 For this we will simply take the last 4 digits of the 16-bit integer number constructed from 2 bytes as `((A << 8) + B) % 10000` (zero-padded).

-This above produces 10000 unique values across all possible values of A and B and giving maximum of 7 potential collisions per value and 6.5 average collisions per value, which is the minimum, given the fact that we reduce maximum potential number 65025 to 4 digits.
+This above produces 10000 unique values across all possible values of A and B and giving maximum of 7 potential collisions per value and 6.5 average collisions per value, which is the minimum, given the fact that we reduce maximum potential number 65536 to 4 digits.
 **Note**: resulting number is zero-padded to 4 digits.

 ### ImagePart rationale